DevYukine/rustfoil/README.md

 ## Usage

 **NOTE:** the first time `rustfoil.exe` is ran, a URL will be displayed.
 Copy and paste that URL into your web browser and follow the instructions on screen to continue.
+This process generates a `token.json` file that allows rustfoil to access your drive.

-- To use **rustfoil** to generate an `index.tfl` file corresponding to your Google Drive folder, run the following command:
+- To use rustfoil to generate an `index.tfl` file corresponding to your Google Drive folder, run the following command:

 ```
 rustfoil.exe GOOGLE_DRIVE_FOLDER_ID